tylertitsworth/5th-age-srd/Classes/Paladin.md

 If the domain you choose is designed to help cleric spells and attacks, reinterpret the talent to help your paladin powers.
 You can use the domain's feats if you wish; reinterpret them similarly if necessary.

+#### Divine Smite

-**Divine Smite (Smite Power):** Hit or miss, you can use the at-will attack spell associated with your domain as a quick action this turn.
+Hit or miss, you can use the at-will attack spell associated with your domain as a quick action this turn.
 If it is a ranged spell, you don’t provoke opportunity attacks with it.
 This replaces the smite extra damage.

-#### Adventurer Feat
+##### Adventurer Feat

 If you have used the invocation of your domain this battle, gain a +1 bonus to both the smite and the spell attack.